Is Taroko Gorge Open? What to Know for Visiting in 2026

 Disclaimer: There are affiliate links in here!
 If you click on these and book something, I would make a small commission at no cost to you.

 At 7:58 AM on April 3, 2024, a massive earthquake struck Hualien county in Taiwan.
 Taroko Gorge suffered immense destruction, with many bridges, roads, and attractions damaged or covered in landslides.
-There were at least 18 casualties.
+There were at least 19 casualties.

-Ever since then, travelers have been wondering whether it’s still possible to visit Taroko Gorge, and if not, how long it will take for it to reopen.
+Travelers are constantly wondering whether it’s still possible to visit Taroko Gorge, and if not, how long it will take for it to reopen.
 It is one of the most common questions posed in my Taiwan Travel Planning group.

 The answers to these questions are complicated, which is why I’ve prepared a whole article to answer them.